 As mentioned, there are other bright stars in the morning sky now.
 In fact, what we in the Northern Hemisphere know as the Winter Circle is ascending in the east before dawn.
 These are the same stars up on Northern Hemisphere winter evenings (Southern Hemisphere summer evenings).
 To see more of the bright stars up before the sun now, check out the chart below:

 At mid-northern latitudes (United States, mainland Europe, Japan), Mercury rises about 1 1/2 hours before the sun.
 Even from northerly latitudes, however, Mercury won’t be an easy target.
-Mercury is easily as bright as a 1st-magnitude star, but its luster is often tarnished by the glow of twilight and atmospheric murkiness near the horizon.
+Mercury is easily as bright as a 1st-magnitude star, but – as the innermost planet – it stays near the sun in our sky.
+That means you’ll often catch Mercury against a twilight background, making it appear dimmer than it would against a black night sky.
+Also, it’s often seen low in the sky, amidst the atmospheric murkiness near the horizon.